MetadataConsulting/Metadatasentinel/README.md

 ## Configuration

-You can configure the MDX server URL and credentials using configuration parameters `metadata.url`, `metadata.username`, `metadata.apiKey`.
+You can configure the MDX server URL  using configuration parameter `metadata.url`

 Add to `grails-app/conf/application.yml`

 ```
 metadata:
     url: http://localhost:8080
-    username: john
-    apiKey: X151ABBVC
 ```

 ### Persistence